-New Jersey Supply Chain Management Graduate Programs
+Supply Chain Management Graduate Programs in New Jersey

 Supply Chain Management Graduate Programs address how to to supervise the process of transforming and transporting raw material into finished goods that are ready for the end user.
 Supply chain professionals draw on business analytics to inform decisions, make plans, and solve problems.
 Many programs thus highlight instruction in the operations and administrative skills required to turn a concept into a deliverable.
 Enrolled students study design, production, marketing and distribution.

 Supply Chain Management Graduate Programs may lead to a Masters or Doctorate degree.
 Certificates are perhaps less common, but some supply chain management schools might offer them as well.
 Students could choose a business administration or logistics and supply chain management degree based on career goals and other interests.

 What Is Supply Chain Management?

 Supply chain management (SCM) is the administration of materials, information, and finances as they move in a process.
 The steps usually go from supplier to manufacturer to wholesaler to retailer to consumer.
 Graduate students who pursue a SCM degree could therefore study a myriad of topics to develop a comprehensive skill set.
 Some of these abilities might include analysis, forecasting, and a solid grasp of the information systems needed to coordinate these activities.

 While each program may not cover all the topics listed below, supply chain management usually involves the coordination and integration of physical movement as well as data flows.
 To enable the efficiency of SCM systems, some supply chain management graduate programs may provide coursework in the computer software and technology used by logisticians as well.

 - Inventory control